Betting on the 2014 Grand National? Check out the latest Grand National 6 places each way offers here!

 Welcome to our 2014 Masters tips.
 For new readers, Golf Betting System is into its 6th season of covering both the PGA and European Tours.
 We provide tips for every Major Championship, PGA and European Tour event, but it's important to note that we provide more than that with tournament stats, weekly competitions and our ever-popular Predictor Models.
 As always, all of this information is free to access and use.
 Golf Betting System is also a golf betting community with a thriving Facebook Group where you'll be able to enter our weekly Punters League competition with free Paddy Power bets up for grabs.

 The 2014 Masters has had plenty of drama even before the players have arrived at Augusta National.
 No Tiger Woods, no Eisenhower Tree and recent in-play WDs from a number of tournament favourites Phil Mickelson, Bubba Watson and Dustin Johnson.
-Before we go onto my selections, here's some key information about the Augusta National course - you can also read my pre-event thoughts here:
+Before we go onto my selections, here's some key information about Augusta National - you can also read my pre-event thoughts here, or visit the official Masters website.

 Course Guide: Augusta National is a true test of every professional golfers mettle.
 Yes, the course is the most beautiful and manicured piece of golfing property in the world, but Alister Mackenzie's creation has real teeth.
 Recent winning totals of -8/280 (2013) and -10 (2012) tell the tale that the length, contours, nuances and speed of the bentgrass greens make shooting low numbers here very difficult.
 Birdies here are a precious commodity and players have to take advantage of the Par 5s whilst keeping their card as clean as possible.